turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 ### TDD for the Button Functions

-In order to write good tests for the buttons, be clear about what should happen when the button is clicked.
+In order to write good tests for buttons, be clear about what should happen when the button is clicked.
 Notice that `onPurchase`, `onStar`, and `onRemove` properties are being passed in.
 Reasonably, the onPurchase function will be called when a Purchased button is clicked.
 Similarly, clicking a Star button should call the onStar function.